-Like its nearby neighbor Sagittarius, the constellation Scorpio never rises far above the southern horizon of skygazer in the Northern Hemisphere.
 The Scorpio constellation is located near the center of our Milky Way galaxy.
+Like its nearby neighbor Sagittarius, the constellation Scorpio never rises far above the southern horizon (for sky gazer located in the Northern Hemisphere).
 Within the constellation are ten stars with known planets.

 Scorpio Constellation Myths

 The brightest star in the constellation is alpha Scorpii, better known as Antares.
 Antares is a giant among giants.
-If Antares’ center was located where our Sun’s center is, Earth would be located well inside it.
+Furthermore, if Antares’ center was located where our Sun’s center is, Earth would be located well inside it.

-Named after the Greek astronomer is the Ptolemy Cluster, also known as Messier 7 (NGC 6475).
-This open cluster is visible to the naked eye under dark skies and it is nearby the scorpion’s stinger.
+Below is the Ptolemy Cluster, also known as Messier 7 (NGC 6475).
+This cluster was named after the Greek astronomer Ptolemy.
+Most noteworthy is that this open cluster is visible to the naked eye under dark skies and it is nearby the scorpion’s stinger.
 The cluster is formed of approximately 80 stars.

 One of the closest globular clusters to Earth is Messier 4 (NGC 6121).
 This cluster is approximately 7,200 light-years away from us.
-It is fairly easy to find and it can be observed in very small telescopes.
+As such, it is fairly easy to find and it can be observed in very small telescopes.
 Look for it at 1.3 degrees away from Antares.

 Another globular cluster found in the Scorpio constellation is Messier 80 (NGC 6093).
 Look for it halfway between alpha and - beta Scorpii.
 What is unique about this cluster is its density.
-It is made up of is one of several hundred thousand stars and is amongst the densest globular clusters in the Milky Way.
+More precisely, it is made up of several hundred thousand stars.
+In addition, it is amongst the densest globular clusters in the Milky Way.